dsaprajoth/entain_task_prajoth/README.md

 # Running the tests
 <p>This project is tested using the built-in framework ```XCTest```.<br>
 To start testing the project, use Command+U which runs all the tests in the project.
 For the functionality specific testing, please open the files either `NextRaceViewModelTests`, `RaceListItemViewModelTests` or `AppUtilsTests` and run the tests individually or all the tests in that file</p>
+An UI Test is also added to verify that the race list is visible along with it's UI labels.

 # Dependencies
 Swift Package Manager is used as a dependency manager.